Understanding Air-Gapped Security: The Illusion of Safety

 Supply Chain Vulnerabilities

 Components and software used in air-gapped systems can introduce vulnerabilities if not sourced from trustworthy suppliers.
-Adopting a robust supply chain risk management strategy, as recommended by NIST SP 800-161, can help address these concerns.
+Adopting a thorough supply chain risk management strategy with vendor vetting and firmware integrity checks, as recommended by NIST SP 800-161, can help address these concerns.

 Actionable Strategies for Securing Air-Gapped Systems